 - 1. Contractor's name and address - 2.
 Include "Record Plan" in the revision block and lower right corner - 3.
 Typical street section for each unique street - 4.
 Trail and sidewalk typical sections (if applicable) - 5.
 Elevations to top nut of all hydrants - 6.
+Include City Project number on every plan sheet - 7.
+Show actual locations of all easements new and existing and label the easement with the Hennepin County document number if it is recorded prior to finalizing the asbuilt. - 8.
+Date the work was completed - 9.
+Date the record plan was completed - 10.
+Provide a legend on each plan page depicting what the lines on the drawing represent.

-Include City Project number on every plan sheet - > Revise the original AutoCAD contract drawings noting the changes
+> Revise the original AutoCAD contract drawings noting the changes